Engines and onboard systems

 b.
 Global and local training

 As widespread and systemic change is needed to speed up the maritime industry’s transition to a zero-carbon future, the International Transport Workers’ Federation (ITF) explains on a position paper how seafarers will lead the just transition needed for a sustainable shipping future.
 Gerry Docherty outlined the importance to consider the diversity of markets as well as technical and cultural differences related.
 Indeed, during the design and construction phase of a vessel training requirement would need to be taken into account by the vessel designer, engine manufacturer and shipyards.
 In addition, differences in flag states will create multiple mechanisms for handling machinery onboard and ashore.
 This is why it is crucial to actively improve and build capacity and know-how.
-Workers must be brought along through the innovation phases to deliver the fuels and services and, address the issues related to their own roles.
+Workers must be brought along through the innovation phases to deliver the fuels and services and address the issues related to their own roles.

 3. Building the ship of the future

 a.
-Containerisation
+Containerization

 Christian Oldendorff the Founder of Amplifier Labs introduced the concept of containerization - the use of modular designs for self-contained engines, tanks, and auxiliary systems that can allow for the rapid switching or upgrading of required technologies.
 Used as a modular electric engine running on different types of energy, the fuel tank can be containerized for added flexibility.